rust-lang/rfcs/text/0000-parking-lot.md

 11. `Condvar::notify_all` will only wake up a single thread and requeue the rest to wait on the associated `Mutex`.
 This avoids a thundering herd problem where all threads try to acquire the lock at the same time.
+12. `RwLock` supports atomically downgrading a write lock into a read lock.

 Here are some benchmark results of `parking_lot` synchronization primitives compare to those of the standard library, showing the rate of lock acquisition: